 A warm, rich wood floor works well with natural and painted cabinetry and with nearly any style of countertop.
 It can be dressed up or down, and it’s possible to find highly polished and gloss finished floors for a formal kitchen or to find an antiqued and rustic floor for a farmhouse or cottage kitchen.

-With wood floors, you can offer your clients versatility and options, but without having an endless parade of materials on offer.
-And because your client is likely already considering wood for other areas of the home, extending it to the kitchen means one fewer choice for you both.
+With hardwood flooring, you can offer your clients versatility and options, but without having an endless parade of materials.
+And because your client is likely already considering wood for other areas of the home, extending it to the kitchen flooring means one fewer choice for you both.

 4. Ease of Installation